Jafarshamsi/FPGA/Petalinux/README.md

 # Run Petalinux on ARTY-A7-100T
 ***

-## Part 1: Create a base project including Microblaze and interfaces for ARTY board
+## Part 1: Create a base project including a Microblaze processor and interfaces for ARTY board

 ***
 ## Part 2: Install WSL